guildai/guild.ai/pages/docs/intro.md

 !!! tip

     You can use `ops` as a short cut to the `operations` command.
-We use `ops` through the remained of this introduction.
+We use `ops` through the rest of this introduction.

 Guild displays the newly added `train` operation: